rust-lang/rfcs/text/0000-public-private-dependencies.md

 ### Dependency visibility and the resolver

-[RFC 1977] originall proposed handling this within the resolver
+[RFC 1977] originally proposed handling this within the resolver

 Cargo will specifically reject graphs that contain two different versions of the same crate being publicly depended upon and reachable from each other.
 This will